Our Story So Far

 A dynamic team of specialist doctors and support staff under able management and dedicated BODs is delivering best possible services.

-TDC in the meanwhile is focusing on educating the masses by regularly setting up free medical camps and awareness sessions at various locations within the country.
-A highly informative campaign on how to prevent and combat the disease is also being run through the social media platforms.
+TDC is also focusing on educating the masses by regularly setting up free medical camps and awareness sessions at various locations within the country.
+A highly informative campaign on how to prevent and combat the disease is also being run through social media platforms.

-TDC is inaudibly sharing the burden of government hospitals and has started to create an unignorable socio-economic impact.
-This is evident from the rapid growth in the number of new patients seeking appointments every week.
+TDC is sharing the burden of government hospitals and creating an important socio-economic impact.
+This is evident from the rapid growth in the number of new patients seeking appointments every month.